IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 ### Blazor account controller proxy module

 The module will generate a `HttpClient` proxy for the `AccountController` produced by the `Intent.AspNetCore.Identity.AccountController` module.
-This proxy can be used to easily interact with the controller from within a Blazor application.
+This proxy can be used to easily interact with the controller's endpoints from within a Blazor application.

 Available from: